What is planaria?

 Is planaria harmful?

-Planaria is a true omnivore and can even hunt the eggs of or weak animals to some extent.
+Planaria are true omnivores and can even prey on the eggs of other animals or attack weak ones.
 In addition, young shrimp or freshly molted shrimp can be grabbed by the worm when they remain in the same spot to recover.

-There are reports that planaria releases a kind of poison (toxin) to defend itself.
-This would mainly happen when animals such as shrimp touch the planaria.
-This toxin enters the aquarium water and is said to only work over a short distance and is especially dangerous to small aquarium inhabitants.
-However, with a very large population of planaria, the entire water could become so toxic that especially sensitive animals die from it.
-However, this has never been scientifically proven.
+There are reports that planaria releases a toxin to defend itself.
+This is said to happen mainly when animals such as shrimp come into contact with planaria.
+This toxin enters the aquarium water and is said to only work over a short distance, making it especially dangerous to small aquarium inhabitants.
+However, with a very large population of planaria, the entire water could become so toxic that sensitive animals die from it.
+This has never been scientifically proven.

-Planaria reproduces very quickly and can lay many eggs at once.
+Planaria reproduce very quickly and can lay many eggs at once.
 As a result, just a few worms can quickly cause a major infestation in the aquarium.
-It is therefore important to start treatment quickly when planaria is detected in the tank.
+It is therefore important to start treatment quickly when planaria are detected in the tank.

 How can I control planaria?

-The first step in controlling planaria is to feed aquarium inhabitants sparingly and use aquarium feeding dishe so that fewer food leftovers remain.
+The first step in controlling planaria is to feed aquarium inhabitants sparingly and use an aquarium feeding dish so that fewer food leftovers remain.
 This initially slows down the growth and reproduction of planaria.
 In addition, a planaria trap can be used to reduce the population.

 There are also several products available to completely control and remove planaria from the aquarium.

-Shrimps Forever Ex-it and Biomax NO-Planaria are both treatments based on an extract from the Betel palm.
-These treatments ensure that you are rid of planaria within 3 days.
-This product also targets snails and all other animals with a slimy skin.
-Be careful with fish; there are reports that they do not always tolerate it well.
+Shrimps Forever Ex-it and Biomax NO-Planaria are both treatments based on an extract from the betel nut palm.
+Both treatments eliminate planaria within 3 days.
+This product also affects snails and other soft-bodied organisms.
+Use with caution in fish tanks, as some reports suggest fish may not always tolerate it well.

-SL-aqua Z1 aquarium bio protector provides fast removal of Planaria and hydra from the aquarium.
+SL-aqua Z1 Aquarium Bio Protector quickly eliminates planaria and hydra from the aquarium.
 This product is made entirely from natural, plant-based ingredients and is completely safe for shrimp.
 Because of these plant-based ingredients, it also has no effect on the bacterial culture and balance in the aquarium.
-The treatment usually lasts only a few days but can be extended if the planaria has not completely disappeared.
+The treatment usually lasts only a few days but can be extended if the planaria have not been completely eliminated.